 IRS regulations require third party substantiation of all HRA claims.
-Employers may choose to establish a claim feed with their health insurance carrier so that eligible claims are sent to GDI electronically and are reimbursed to either the participant or to the medical provider.
-Alternatively, the plan may be designed to require participants to complete a claim form, attach an Explanation of Benefit and submit the request to GDI.
+Employers may choose to establish a claim feed with their health insurance carrier so that eligible claims are sent to Group Dynamic electronically and are reimbursed to either the participant or to the medical provider.
+Alternatively, the plan may be designed to require participants to complete a claim form, attach an Explanation of Benefit and submit the request to Group Dynamic.

 Does COBRA apply to an HRA?

 Yes.
 HRAs are considered group health plans under IRS regulations and as such, COBRA regulations apply.
-GDI offers COBRA services, offering its HRA clients seamless COBRA compliance.
+Group Dynamic offers COBRA services, offering its HRA clients seamless COBRA compliance.

 Is it possible to offer a Medical FSA or HSA in conjunction with an HRA?